rahulmedicharla/MakeOhio2022/README.md

  </ul>

- **Distracted Driving Recognition**
+ **Distracted Driving Recognition** -  Used Python's Open CV library to develop facial regonition software that tracked and monitored eye movement
  <ul>
-  <li> Used Python's Open CV library to develop facial regonition software that tracked and monitored eye movement</li>
   <li> Developed a tier system to determine weightage of infraction on result
   <ul>
     <li>If first infraction of distracted driving, <b>Warning 1</b> is sent</li>